Mainframe sort merge: Competition

 (Some of these companies also sell versions for other platforms, such as Unix, Linux, or Windows.)

+Migration

 Sort/Merge is a critical component of many mainframe environments.
-When migrating from the mainframe to other platforms such as Unix, Linux or Windows, a Sort/Merge utility is needed.
-MFSORT from Micro Focus and AHLSORT.
-These products emulate the functions of DFSORT outside of the Mainframe environment.
+When migrating from the mainframe to other platforms such as Unix, Linux or Windows, a Sort/Merge utility is needed; MFSORT from Micro Focus and AHLSORT emulate the functions of DFSORT outside of the Mainframe environment.